varapp/varapp-docs/docs/src/deployment.rst

     mod_wsgi-server/apachectl restart

+  One important difference is that ``mod_wsgi-express start-server`` will not kill an existing process to restart it, while the above does.

 * An environment variable `DJANGO_SETTINGS_MODULE` is set automatically by Django when the app is started to indicate where the settings are to be taken from.
   But if one wants to run some part of the library in a script,